 How to Apply

-- How to apply: To apply for the opportunity program applicants must submit complete applications, references form to Ms Angelica Baschiera via email [email protected]
+- How to apply: To apply for the scholarship program applicants must submit complete scholarship applications, references form to Ms Angelica Baschiera via email [email protected]

-- Admission Requirements: In order to be considered for the opportunity , firstly applicants secure an unconditional offer for the PhD by applying directly to the SOAS Doctoral School.
+- Admission Requirements: In order to be considered for the scholarship, firstly applicants secure an unconditional offer for the PhD by applying directly to the SOAS Doctoral School.